bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-10.md

 1. Design and implement a data type WeightedGraph that uses either an adjacency list or an adjacency matrix.
 2. While one partner is doing this, the other one should write a class that reads a graph from a file.
 See notes on the file format and the example file below!
-3. Now write a method that will take a graph and two vertices and find the *shortest* path between the vertices.
+3. Meanwhile, your partner writes a method that takes a graph, picks two vertices at random, and finds the shortest path, that is, the one with the least travelling time.
 Make a method to print out the path in a readable format.
-4. Meanwhile, your partner writes a method that takes a graph, picks two vertices at random, and finds the *cheapest* path between the two.
-5. Starting from S Schöneweide Bhf (Berlin) compute the shortest travel times to the 4 Stations below.
+4. Starting from S Schöneweide Bhf (Berlin) compute the shortest travel times to the 4 Stations below.
 <pre>
     060192001006, S Schöneweide Bhf (Berlin)

     060068201511, S+U Tempelhof (Berlin) (15 min Fahrtzeit laut BVG)